huohuoren4/docs/python/pytest/how_to_guides/re_run.md

 This plugin is enabled by default, but can be disabled if needed: see [Deactivating / unregistering a plugin by name](/python/pytest/how_to_guides/use_plugin#deactivating-unregistering-a-plugin-by-name) (the internal name for this plugin is `cacheprovider`).
 :::

-## Rerunning only failures or failures first
+## Rerunning only failures or failures first {#rerunning-only-failures-or-failures-first}

 First, let’s create 50 test invocation of which only 2 fail: